 And I actually really liked going home for lunch.
 I liked seeing my parents and watching 15 minutes of cartoons or McCale’s Navy or Hogan’s Hero reruns on TV.

 I grew up eating a lot chicken because my dad had heart disease.
 But I never ate chicken with the skin on it – my mother literally cut it off with shears because of my dad's dietary restictions - I still don't eat chicken with the skin on it, same goes for turkey.
-We stopped eating wonder bread when I was in the fourth grade, and my parents forced the skim milk on me when I was in middle school.
-And I don’t ever remember actually using the saltshaker on my food.
-Instead, I’d always shake some salt onto my palm and than sprinkle it gingerly on my food.
+We stopped eating wonder bread when I was in the 4th grade, and my parents forced the skim milk on me when I was in middle school.
+I don’t ever remember actually using the saltshaker on my food.
+Instead, I’d always shake some salt in my palm, than sprinkle it gingerly on my food.

 And then there's the whole guilt that diabetes brings re: food.